|S-Boats in the Kriegsmarine - Mediterranean 1941 - 1942|

 On 10.09.1942 with "S 151" - "S 156" the transfer started, "S 157" and "S 158" were to follow later.
 For the two-day-transit through the unoccupied France the crews were wearing civilian clothes and on each boat a liason officer of the Petain-govenment was embarked.
 On 08.10.1942 the boats arrived in the Mediterranean Sea.
 They were made ready for action at La Spezia.
 Upon completion they had to undergo a training phase.
 On 01.12.1942 they were materially ready for action and transferred to Augusta, were they arrived on 15.12.1942.

 With that the German S-boat force in the Mediterranean was raised as follows:

-The 3.
-SFltl laid mines in the time from 17.12. to 30.12.1942 off Cape de Garde and in the Bône-Bight.
-In the of New Year's Eve th eFlotilla had to turn around with their mines on board due to the bad weather.
+In the night of New Year's Eve the flotilla had to turn around with their mines on board due to bad weather.